 If you can’t prepare any meals ahead of time, here are some healthy prepackaged breakfast options:

 - KIND Breakfast Bars are only 220 calories and have at least one full serving of whole grains.
 They’re packed with protein and come in delicious flavors, like peanut butter, honey oat, and maple-cinnamon protein.

 - Siggi’s Skyr is only 100 calories with 14 grams of protein.
 It’s like Greek yogurt, except better.
 Made with skim milk, it’s fat-free already.

 - Kellogg’s Special K Red Berries Cereal is 110 calories per cup and contains half your recommended iron intake.
 Trust us — if you’re moving, you’ll need it.

 Worst case scenario, you hit the road, forgot to pack lunch, and you don’t want to wreck your diet.
 What are your options?
 If you stop at a fast food restaurant, they’re going to be limited, not to mention unhealthy.
 Why not stop at a health food or a grocery store and pick up a pre-made meal?
 Most grocery stores are just as close to the highway as fast food joints and only take a few more minutes of your time.
 Trust us — it’s worth it.

 Moving is a chaotic time.
 At some point, with so much going on, you’ll likely forget to eat.
 We would say no sweat, but soldiering through can lead to eating larger portions later.
 Try eating smaller amounts throughout the day to keep your energy up.
 Avoid fried foods or sugar-filled snacks that’ll leave you feeling bloated and tired.

 Are we telling you what you think we’re telling you?
 Yes — snack away.
+Load up on snack food for moving day.
 It’s possible to be a healthy snacker.
-Did you know:
+Did you know …

 - Prunes are full of antioxidants and fiber.
 They can help with weight management and constipation.